eProsima/Fast-DDS-monitor/docs/rst/user_manual/application_menu.rst

 For further information about monitoring a Domain refer to :ref:`monitor_domain`.

-Pressing this button, a new Dialog will be displayed with two tabs.
+Pressing this button, a new Dialog with two tabs will be displayed.
-Each of them allows to start a monitor with different discovery protocols.
+Each tab allows to start a monitor in a DDS network deployed using the Simple Discovery Protocol (SDP) or the Fast DDS Discovery Server (DS).

 Simple Discovery
 ^^^^^^^^^^^^^^^^
-Ask to introduce a number between 0 and 200.
+Request the user to introduce a number between 0 and 200 which will be the DDS Domain number.

-This will start a monitor in a specific domain and all the DDS entities that are communicating in this domain.
+This will start a monitor in a specific DDS domain.
-The entities in this domain will be discovered automatically.
+The entities in this domain will be automatically discovered.

 Discovery Server
 ^^^^^^^^^^^^^^^^
-Ask to introduce a string with addresses to connect with *Discovery Servers*.
+Requests the user to introduce a list of network addresses in a specific string format to connect with one or more *Fast DDS Discovery Servers*.
-This string must contain addresses in a format ``ip:port`` separated by ``;``.
+This string must contain the IP-port pair where the Discovery Server is listening in the format ``ip:port`` separated by ``;``.

-This will connect to the Discovery Servers listening in the addresses set, and will get all the discovery information of the entities connecting through them.
+This will connect the *Fast DDS Monitor* to the Discovery Servers listening on the addresses set, and it will get all the discovery information of the entities connecting through them.

 .. _display_data_button:

 Display New Data
 ----------------
-Create a new *Chart* window in central panel.
+Create a new *Chartbox* in the central panel.

-To know how to configure a *Chart* refer to the section :ref:`chart_panel`.
+To know how to configure a *Chartbox* refer to the section :ref:`chart_panel`.

 .. _refresh_button: